 NPC has established in Unanimous Agreement VI.
-College Panhellenic Association Agreement that the College Panhellenic Council is the authority to establish and regulate membership recruitment rules and activities for a campus.
-Those activities include organizing and implementing the primary recruitment period, including determining timing of recruitment.
+College Panhellenic Membership Recruitment that the College Panhellenic Council is the authority to establish and regulate membership recruitment rules and activities for a campus.
+Those activities include organizing and implementing the primary recruitment period, including determining the timing of recruitment.